-As a part of the CMS detector, the anode front-end electronics should satisfy the corresponding performance requirements and special conditions [2].
-The large number of channels and the long-term operation time of the LHC (at least 10 years), with limited maintenance and repair access, require very high reliability of the anode front-end electronics.
-The system should be able to also withstand the radiation and interaction background levels expected in the Endcap Muon region.
-To provide highly efficient 25 ns bunch crossing number identification, the resolution time of the anode electronics should not exceed 2 - 3 ns, including the contribution from the slewing time of the electronics.
+As a part of the CMS detector, the anode front-9 end electronics should satisfy the corresponding performance requirements and special conditions withstand the radiation and interaction back ground levels expected in the Endcap Muon region.
+To provide highly efficient 25 ns bunch crossing number identification, the resolution time of the anode electronics should not exceed 2-3 ns, including the contribution from the slewing time of the electronics.